-Justin Wilson, Principal Frank Marietta, Principal Ravenna High School Ravenna Middle School 2766 S. Ravenna Road 2700 S. Ravenna Road Ravenna MI 49451 Ravenna MI 49451 231-853-2268 jwilson@ravennaschools.org fmarietta@ravennaschools.org

-The Title IX Coordinators will oversee the investigation of any complaints of discrimination based on sex, which may be filed pursuant to Board Policy 2266 - Nondiscrimination on the Basis of Sex in Education Programs or Activities.
+Justin Wilson, Principal Ravenna High School 2766 S. Ravenna Road Ravenna MI 49451 231-853-2218 jwilson@ravennaschools.org The Title IX Coordinators will oversee the investigation of any complaints of discrimination based on sex, which may be filed pursuant to Board Policy 2266 - Nondiscrimination on the Basis of Sex in Education Programs or Activities.
 Title IX Coordinators shall report directly to the Superintendent.